 As the "Roaring Twenties" progressed hair styles shifted from wild and exotic to the more typical short and straight look of the bob.

-Coco Chanel was definitely a spokeswoman and influential in getting bobbed hair rolling.
-She cut her hair like this in 1917, long before the look became popular.
+Coco Chanel was a spokeswoman for and influential in getting bobbed hair rolling.
+She cut her hair to a bob in 1917, long before the look became popular.

 Because of the fashions of the 1920s relied heavily on hats to bring the whole look together women started wearing their long hair in tight chignons (sheen-yon) to hold it close to their scalp.